arwildo/react-starter/README.md

 # react-starter
 A simple script to set up React, Tailwind, Webpack, Babel.
+In other word a React + Tailwind Boilerplate.

 ## Requirements
 - Bash